Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Experiments

 \subsection{Interpretability Analysis}

-To demonstrate the impact of the bottleneck in the Autoformer model, we first conduct a CKA analysis on the bottleneck layer with the corresponding interpretable concepts, and then visually demonstrate how each component contributes to the final forecast.
+To demonstrate the impact of the bottleneck on model interpretability, we first conduct a CKA analysis on the bottleneck layer with the corresponding interpretable concepts, and then visually demonstrate how each component contributes to the final forecast.